| Space Cable |

 |

 Gateway to the Planets and BeyondThe major cost component of all space missions is getting out of earth’s gravity well.
 Once in orbit, there are several propulsion systems for going higher and further, in addition to traditional chemical rockets.
 The Space Cable can provide a means for launching many payloads at small incremental cost.
-Very large systems can then be assembled in orbit or at a Lagrange point, which is a point where an object is balanced between the Earth and the Sun or Moon.
-Using the Space Cable for manned flight replaces the first
+Very large systems can then be assembled in orbit or at a Lagrange point, which is a point where an object is balanced between the gravity of the earth and of the sun or moon.
+Using the space cable for manned flight can replace the first

 stage of a

 rocket, which is always the biggest and most expensive part.
-A 30-mile
+A 50-km

 (see journal